wdv4758h/pypy-extradoc/blog/draft/numpy_followup.rst

 And finally there are rare cases where rewriting in RPython makes more sense, NumPy is one of the few examples of these because we need to be able to give the JIT hints on how to appropriately vectorize all of the operations on an array.
-XXX Why?
-How can you recognize a library that should be rewritten in RPython compared to one that shouldn't?
-Should this be done for all speed critical libraries, or just certain ones, and if the latter, which?
+In general writing in RPython is not necessary for almost any libraries, NumPy is something of a special case because it is so ubiquitous that every ounce of speed is valuable, and makes the way people use it leads to code structure where the JIT benefits enormously from extra hints.

 Progress
 --------

-On a more positive note, after we published the `last post`_, several new people came and contributed improvements to the numpy-exp branch.
+On a more positive note, after we published the `last post`_, several new people came and contributed improvements to the ``numpy-exp`` branch.
 We would like to thank all of them:

  * nightless_night contributed: An implementation of ``__len__``, fixed bounds
    checks on ``__getitem__`` and ``__setitem__``.